tedsteen/nes-bundler/README.md

 ## Future stuff/ideas/todo
 * Implement `save_state(...)`/`load_state(...)` for all the mappers.
-* Input
-  * Autoselect gamepads if they connect (Enable in build configuration?)
 * Audio
   * More control over output device?
   * Volume slider?